huanglikun/BRM/README.md

  [back to top](#top)

 ## <a name="getstart"></a>Getting started
-Get all scripts and the examples from github and have a try:
+Download all scripts and examples from github, then you can have a try:

 ```bash
 git clone https://github.com/huanglikun/BRM.git
 cd BRM